Crime and the Criminal Justice System

 An officer who arrests you and finds out that you are a juvenile has several options.

-- The officer could release you, but later file a petition for delinquency.
-If the court decides that there is enough evidence to support the petition, then you will have to go through formal or informal delinquency proceedings.
+- The police officer could release you, but the Division of Juvenile Justice may later file a petition for delinquency.
+If the court decides that there is enough evidence to support the petition, then you will have to go through formal delinquency proceedings.

-- The officer could take you into custody.
-The officer can later release you, but must notify the court and your parents or guardians if you are kept in custody for 12 hours or more.
+- The officer could take you into custody and request that the Division of Juvenile Justice detain you.
+The Division can later release you without taking you to court.
 The court must hold a hearing within 48 hours after your arrest to decide whether there is probable cause to keep you in custody.

 Do my parents have to know if I am arrested?

 If you are arrested or adjudicated as a juvenile delinquent, your parents or guardians have the right to know about it.
-They will also be required to attend all court hearings with you.
+They have a right to attend all court hearings with you and are expected to be present.
 In some cases, the court may order your parents or guardians to assist in your disposition, probation, or rehabilitation.
 This can include financial support.

 Why are some juveniles treated as adults in criminal proceedings?